Iglesia de La Campania, Quito, Ecuador

 Tourism police

 Quito has a tourism police unit with branches in the north, old town, airport and at bus terminals.
-There are also tourism police units in the cities of Guayaquil and Cuenca, and in Santa Elena and Imbabura provinces.
-Ask a police officer to direct you to their offices.
+There are also tourism police units in the cities of Guayaquil, Cuenca, Santa Elena and Galapagos provinces.
+Read more information on the tourism police from their website.

 Reporting robbery and theft online